-Certified staff who wish to take students off school property must submit a request to the superintendent at least ten calendar days prior to the date of the requested activity.
+Certified staff who wish to take students off school property must submit a request to the principal at least 10 calendar days prior to the date of the requested activity.
 Elementary grades will be limited to one field trip per year.
 Additional requests may be granted on a case by case basis.